Hamunii/TestingLib/README.md

 `InfiniteSprint()`
 Patches the game to allow infinite sprinting by always setting SprintMeter to full.

+`OnDeathHeal()`
+Instead of dying, set health to full instead.
+This helps with testing taking damage from your enemy, without death being a concern.

 #### TestingLib.Patch.TimeSensitive

 Contains patching methods that can't be run at any moment, mostly too early.